vanessa-pereira/Master-dissertation/README.md

 ## Abstract

-The openEHR is a free open-source standard which provides specifications of how to store, share and retrieve health data with the main idea of separating this data from applications implementation logic as an agnostic approach.
+<p align="justify">The openEHR is a free open-source standard which provides specifications of how to store, share
+and retrieve health data with the main idea of separating this data from applications implementation logic as an agnostic approach.
 It has his own governance library repository of resources or artifacts (archetypes and templates) called Clinical Knowledge Manager (CKM), that is under constant review by